enrique95ae/CS433/readme.md

 </br>
 <b> VIRTUAL_MEM_MANAGER: </b>
-   This program read a .txt file containing 1000 logical addresses.
+   This program reads a .txt file containing 1000 logical addresses.
    From each of the addresses we get it's Page Number and Offset.
-   The TLB is used in order to translate from logical to physical.
+   The TLB is used in order to translate from logical to physical memory addresses.
 </br>